andreasabel/ppdp20-www/cfp/ppdp2020cfp.md

 The 22nd International Symposium on
-Principles and Practice of Declarative Programming, [PPDP 2020](http://www.cse.chalmers.se/~abela/ppdp20/), (**link corrected**) held 8-10 September 2020 at the University of Bologna, Italy.
+Principles and Practice of Declarative Programming, [PPDP 2020](http://www.cse.chalmers.se/~abela/ppdp20/), (**link corrected**) hosted 8-10 September 2020 by the University of Bologna, Italy.

+** Due to the COVID-19 pandemic, PPDP 2020 will take place online. **
+** The submission, review, and publicaiton process is unaffected. **

-TL;DR  Abstract deadline: 11 May; paper deadline: 15 May.
+TL;DR  Abstract deadline: 11 May; paper deadline: 15 May; extensions available.

 Scope
 -----